Abenezer1244/Ark-care-AFH/DEPLOYMENT_CHECKLIST.md

 ---

 **Last Updated:** January 2025
-**Latest Commit:** Cookie consent, live chat, and back-to-top features added
+**Latest Commit:** AI-powered chat widget with knowledge base added to all pages